LeadSimple/buildium/docs/RentalTenantsApi.md

   rentalownerids: [37], # Array<Integer> | Filters results to tenants whose rental unit belongs to a property with a rental owner in the specified set of rental owner ids.
   lastupdatedfrom: Time.parse('2013-10-20T19:20:30+01:00'), # Time | Filters results to any rental tenants that were updated on or after the specified date.
 The value must be in UTC and formatted as YYYY-MM-DDTHH:MM:SSZ.
   lastupdatedto: Time.parse('2013-10-20T19:20:30+01:00'), # Time | Filters results to any rental tenants that were updated on or before the specified date.
 The value must be in UTC and formatted as YYYY-MM-DDTHH:MM:SSZ.
+  unitids: [37], # Array<Integer> | Filters results to only tenants associated with the specified set of unit ids.
   orderby: 'orderby_example', # String | `orderby` indicates the field(s) and direction to sort the results in the response.
 See <a href=\"#section/API-Overview/Bulk-Request-Options\">Bulk Request Options</a> for more information.
   offset: 56, # Integer | `offset` indicates the position of the first record to return.
 The `offset` is zero-based and the default is 0.
   limit: 56 # Integer | `limit` indicates the maximum number of results to be returned in the response. `limit` can range between 1 and 1000 and the default is 50.